This is a comprehensive guide for you to learn how to sing with grit for your vocal cords.

 So, for example, let’s say your maximum range is a G4, then you would want to add grit to around G3-C4 below…

-Somewhere where it feels very comfortable in your voice.
+Somewhere where it feels very comfortable in your voice and vocal cords.

 This is because you want to get used to the feeling of adding grit to your voice without putting much strain in your voice.